Should I root my Android phone

 Move apps to SD card (until Android 2.1)

-It is now possible, it but it has not always been.
+It is now possible, but it has not always been.
 Also, some applications had some limitations at the beginning.
 With root permissions, and with Link2SD, it is possible to move any application to an SD card.

 Preinstalled/system apps (and updates of those apps) still cannot be moved without administrator rights.